CCB701 BIOC701 Syllabus

 Attendance is mandatory for the lectures and the paper discussions.
 If a student is sick or attends scientific meetings that prevent attendance of more than 10% of class activities, the student should consider to withdraw or request incomplete.
 Students should contact the professor scheduled to lecture and course coordinator when an excused absence is necessary.
 Each unexcused absences will result in a drop of grade.

 Participation in paper discussions

 Students are required to participate in the discussion of assigned scientific papers each week.
-Class participation will count 20% of the grades.
+Class participation will count as 20% of your course grade.
+Evaluation of students’ performance will be based on the quality for preparation of assignment(s), i.e. whether students have critically read paper(s) before class and made significant contribution to paper discussion.
 Faculty members will oversee the paper discussions and will be responsible for the progress of the discussion.
 Students should demonstrate thorough familiarity with the paper.
 Contributions to the discussion include descriptions of the methodology, data, results, conclusions and significance of the paper presented.
 Contributions to the discussion should be accurate, logical and contribute to the progress of the discussion.
 Students will be expected to respond thoughtfully to ideas and questions from the faculty member and other students.
 These discussions can also be used to address questions to the faculty members to gain a further understanding of the methods and concepts described in the assigned papers.

 Social Justice Statement

 "West Virginia University is committed to social justice.
 I concur with that commitment and expect to maintain a positive learning environment based upon open communication, mutual respect, and non-discrimination.
 Our University does not discriminate on the basis of race, sex, age, disability, veteran’s status, religion, sexual orientation, color or national origin.
 Any suggestions as to how to further such a positive and open environment in this class will be appreciated and given serious consideration.